 Chicago Car Accident Attorneys

 Never assume responsibility for a car accident without first consulting with a Chicago car accident attorney.
-At Willens Law Offices we know best how the laws work and how to prove fault after a crash.
+At Willens & Baez we know best how the laws work and how to prove fault after a crash.
 If you were hurt in a right hand car accident, but are being blamed for causing it, an experienced attorney can help prove who is liable and open the roadway towards you being compensated for your injuries.